- Advise students not to touch the microphones during the test.

 In-progress tests that have been paused (actively or by default, such as power failure) will resume automatically when the student logs back in.

-However, if needed, you can Start Over, which discards any in-progress test results.
+However, if needed, you can start over, which discards any in-progress test results.
 From the Teacher Dashboard, find the student’s name under In-progress Tests and click Start Over:

-Note: The system only maintains one active session at a time, which means you cannot keep one session paused while you start another test for the same student.
+Note: The system maintains only one active session at a time, which means you cannot keep one session paused while you start another test for the same student.